“Friendship”

 • Witness to Others

 Genuinely enjoys and even seeks out opportunities to share what they are learning about faith.
-Begun witnessing to those both outside AND inside the church.
+Has begun witnessing to those both outside AND inside the church.

 Frequency: Bi-monthly on average